Client Relationship Summary

 “Do you or your financial professionals have legal or disciplinary history?”

-Who is my primary contact person?
-Is he or she a representative on an investment adviser or broker-dealer?
+- Who is my primary contact person?
+Is he or she an investment adviser or a representative of a broker-dealer?
 Who can I talk to if I have concerns about how this person is treating me?

 30 Braintree Hill Office Park – Suite 201